Local Bike Plan

 Agree need better well maintained bike path both sides of Armadale road to Cockburn.
 Also more good tracks in the hills please

-akotene about 2 months ago
+akotene 3 months ago

 Plan looks good, however there needs to be more emphasis on path maintenance, as most of the paths particular down Armadale road are cracked and littered with tree branches and honkey nuts etc.